 Buying New vs. Used

-Buying a used treadmill can be tempting due the lower price, but in general I would avoid buying used treadmills if possible.
+Buying a used treadmill can be tempting due to the lower price, but in general, I would avoid buying used treadmills if possible.

 Unlike a car, where the odometer clearly identifies how often it’s been used, it’s not as clear to tell how much a treadmill has been used.
 Furthermore, manufacturers’ warranties are only valid to the original buyer — they don’t pass through.

 A big trend in home fitness is a move toward a connected fitness experience — the ability to participate in coached workouts on a screen or virtually run routes all over the world.

 In some cases, the treadmill speed and incline settings automatically adjust based on the virtual terrain, on your workout, or a built-in heart-rate monitor.

 Some treadmills have preloaded cardio workouts or courses in the console.
 But in most cases, access to the full content is an additional subscription fee on top of the purchase of the treadmill.
 Usually, the more expensive the treadmill is, the more you get bundled with the purchase price.